maxschlapfer/MacAdminHelpers/CCPRecipeGenerator/ReadMe.md

     `defaults write com.github.autopkg RECIPE_OVERRIDE_DIRS /path/to/override/dir`

 - __Creative Cloud Packager from Adobe__
-Get you CCP installer from the Adobe Dashboard or your responsible Adobe contact at your organisation.
+Get the CCP installer from the Adobe Dashboard or your responsible Adobe contact at your organisation.

 - __Xcode Command Line Tools__
 Make sure the Xcode Command Line Tools are installed.